tomkp/react-split-pane/README.md

  * `pane1Style` - Styling to be applied to the first pane, with precedence over `paneStyle`
  * `pane2Style` - Styling to be applied to the second pane, with precedence over `paneStyle`
  * `resizerStyle` - Styling to be applied to the resizer bar

+### Contributing

+I'm always happy to receive Pull Requests for contributions of any kind.

+If possible / necessary then please try and include a test and/or update the examples.

+Thanks, Tom